Skip to main content

 Description

 Negotiating Climate Disputes is an elective subject in undergraduate programs offered by the Faculty of Law.
-This intermediate level law subject investigates the nature and resolution of climate disputes.
+This law subject investigates the nature and resolution of climate disputes.
 The focus is upon the essential nature of climate conflicts and disputes and the range of possible interventions, with a particular focus upon their negotiation.
 The subject concludes with a practicum on the three phases of negotiating climate disputes.

 Subject details